 What fill power is best for a fastpacking sleeping bag?

 This is one of the very few areas where there’s a pretty simple answer that doesn’t require much nuance.
-Higher fill-power sleeping bags, like the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, are lighter, warmer for their weight, and will last longer than lower fill-power sleeping bags.
+Higher fill-power sleeping bags, like the 950-fill Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree, are lighter, warmer for their weight, and will last longer than lower fill-power sleeping bags.
 The only downside is the higher cost.

 How should my sleeping bag or quilt fit?

-Fit is somewhat subjective so that we won’t give you any absolutes here.
+Fit is somewhat subjective, so we won’t give you any absolutes here.
 When shopping for a fastpacking sleeping bag, remember that narrower bags are generally more thermally efficient, meaning they’ll be warmer for their weight than wider sleeping bags.
 Wider sleeping bags create a lot of air space between your body and the bag, sometimes making it difficult to warm up.

 Mummy bags like the Feathered Friends Swallow UL 20/30 Sleeping Bag – 20 Degree and Western Mountaineering HighLite will be more thermally efficient than the egg-shaped Enlightened Equipment Convert Sleeping Quilt – 20 Degree.

 If you can’t stand narrowness and prefer wider bags for comfort, consider quilts, as their shoulder circumference is adjustable.
-You can widen the shoulder girth of the Katabatic Gear Alsek 22F Quilt to a measurement of around 66 inches and narrow it to 54 inches.
+You can widen the shoulder girth of the Katabatic Gear Alsek 22F Quilt to around 66 inches and narrow it to 54 inches.
 Additionally, you can buy most sleeping bags on this list in different widths and lengths.

 iRunFar’s Meghan Hicks and Eszter Horanyi test the Montbell Seamless Down Hugger 800 #2 sleeping bags on a fall desert trip.
 Photo: iRunFar/Eszter Horanyi